DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 ## Session preparation

-Power Platform is loc code environment that is probably new to most of us.
-Therefore read the followin chapters beforehand.
+Power Platform is LowCode environment that is probably new to most of us.
+Therefore read the following chapters beforehand.
 Otherwise you won't be able to do much coding:

 1. Get familiar with Platform & Application Scenario [here](/01_PrimerPPAppScenario.md)<br>